amzn/style-dictionary/docs/parsers.md

 A custom parser matches design token files based on a file path regular expression.
 It will get the contents of a file as a string and should return an object of the data.

-Custom parsers can be used to keep design token files in YAML, but they can also be used to add extra metadata onto all tokens before transforms are run or anything else you can think of modifying on the design tokens before transforms are run.
+Custom parsers can be used to keep design token files in other languages like YAML, but they can also be used to add extra metadata or modify the design tokens themselves before they get to Style Dictionary.
+For example, you could modify the token object based on its file path or programmatically generate tokens based on the data in certain files.

 ----